NeuroTechX/ntx_slack_archive/general.md

  >oh.
 I don't have that much money right now.
 And also I'm more interested in learning how software of this type is built then on getting it ready to use

+4/24/2017 12:44 PM

+ **alexandre.barachant** :

+ >jmhorschig Very interesting.
+Did you tried to replicates results from the few FOS papers there exist ?

+>
+If it's not FOS they are pursuing, then What ? speech decoding (at least at 100 WPM) can not be achieved just with the BOLD response ...